paperluigis/ducktb-rs/docs/protocol.md

 - message contents as a JSON array

 For `msgpack-v1`, messages are a concatenation of:
-- optionally a null byte followed by a 32-bit request id
+- optionally a null byte followed by a 32-bit request id (little-endian)
 - message type as a single byte
 - MessagePack-encoded message contents as a sequence